mubassirjahan/React-task-image-gallery/README.md

 ## Local Run This Application

-If you  want to run my application on your local machine, then flow my this command ```npm run dev```.
+If you  want to run my application on your local machine, then clone this repo.
+After that, run the app from the  Visual Studio code terminal with this command ```npm run dev```.

 Done!!